harrisonharrisonharrison/personalportfolio/README.md

 An interactive portfolio website

 ## Features
-You can click on each of the orbiting moons, and the planets on the sides.
+You can click on each of the orbiting moons and the planets on the sides.

 The settings planet has various camera and light controls.